mosahel01/Password-Generator/README.md

 ```

 > The app should now be running at [http://localhost:3000](http://localhost:3000)
+---
-> or you can live demo at [mossword-generator](https://mossword-generator.netlify.app)
+> You can live demo at [mossword-generator](https://mossword-generator.netlify.app)

 ---